scrabbletank/farhome-rules/rulesdoc.md

 Runes you make are resistant to breaking.
 When one of your runes is activated roll a wound die, the rune is not consumed on a blank.

 #### Indomitable
-*Requires Durable, 3 Stamina, 12th Level*
+*Requires Durable, 3 stamina, 12th Level*

-When taking lethal damage, as long as the total damage is less than or equal to your Stamina you are left with 1 wound, with the excess reducing your Stamina directly.
-Stamina lost in this way is returned after a long rest.
+When taking lethal damage, as long as the total damage is less than or equal to your stamina you are left with 1 wound, with the excess reducing your stamina directly. stamina lost in this way is returned after a long rest.

 #### Iron Grip
-*Requires Brutal Strikes, 4 Strength*
+*Requires Brutal Strikes, 4 strength*

 You can wield a Two-Handed weapon as if it was One-Handed, using either One or Two-Handed proficiency for the attack.
 You cannot dual wield while holding a Two-Handed weapon, but you can equip a shield.

 #### Jinx
-*Requires Potent Curses, 4 Willpower, 15th Level*
+*Requires Potent Curses, 4 willpower, 15th Level*

 You may affect the same creature with two different curses, instead of one.
 You gain 1 superior die to your saving throw when you are the target of a curse.